 Za'atar refers to a blend of Middle Eastern spices that bring out some unique flavors and textures.
 For instance, the blend usually contains Sumac, which is a strong acidic spice that packs a punch to the taste buds.
 It is also the very element that will keep you eating more!
 There are also some herbs such as fresh thyme.
 To add a little crunch, there are also white sesame seeds found in this blend.
 This is why it makes the perfect mixture as a seasoning or dip!

 Here we make our very own Pita Chips.
 Pita Chips are so easy to prepare and can make a healthy snack, too.
-Delicious on their own, za'atar pita chips are especially good with Middle Eastern dips like muhammara or hummus.
+Delicious on their own, za'atar pita chips is especially good with Middle Eastern dips like muhammara or hummus.
 There are no set measurements for the olive oil or za'atar, so you can vary the chips to taste.

 The great thing about these three ingredients is that if you don't have the time to bake the pita bread into chips you can eat these as a dip.
 Simply have a small dipping bowl or dipping plate of olive oil and another dipping plate for za'atar.
 Then simply cut the pita bread into slices, dip first in the olive oil and then into the za'atar mixture and enjoy!